 A developmental approach to the study of the individual from the prenatal period through late childhood.
 Attention given to the physical, emotional, social, and cognitive development of the child as well as theoretical and methodological issues related to child development.
 Applications made to the family, peers, church, and culture.
-Prerequisite: EDUC/PSYC 203, HDFS 101, PSYC 101, or HDFS/PSYC 171.
+Prerequisite: One of the following: HDFS 101, PSYC 101, PSYC/HDFS 171, EDUC/PSYC 203, EDUC 212, or EDSP 207.
 Cross-listed with PSYC 310.